Featuring an exclusive interview with Blue Tribe Foods

 4. What are the warehousing and cold storage requirements like for your industry?

 Currently, we are renting out cold storage for our purpose.
 We need to have decentralised, city-wise cold storage to be able to service the market quickly.

 5. Also please tell us briefly about the infrastructure available in India for such industries.

 We are currently piggy-backing on infrastructure used for ice creams, as they also fall into the same frozen category.
 This has very poor infrastructure outside of the key 25-30 cities.
 So scaling beyond these is proving to be a problem.

 6. Is there a need to engage with food consultants?
 What would be your advice in this respect for other food start-ups in lieu of this?

 We have an in-house R&D consisting of both food scientists as well as a chef who work in tandem to develop the products.
 This category is going to need a lot of innovation to be able to match taste, format, availability and pricing.

 7. What are the testing and certification requirements?
 How does one go about this - Where to go/timelines/ resources required in the process?

 There are multiple agencies that can provide vegan and vegetarian certifications.
-For exports, there are a few more certifications required which depend from region to region.
+For exports, regions require a few more certifications that vary.

-Data sources: Bloomberg, Euromonitor &CNBC, Statistica research department, GFI India & BlueTribe Foods
+Data sources: Bloomberg, Euromonitor &CNBC, Statistical research department, GFI India & BlueTribe Foods